 The JCA Heyman Interages® Center intergenerational programs have brought children and older adults together for 30 years.
-Since 1986, thousands of children from hundreds of schools and hundreds of isolated older adults from senior facilities have benefited from participation in our programs.
+Since 1986, approximately 45,000 children and older adults in more than 100 schools and senior facilities have benefited from participation in our programs.
 Over the years hundreds of dedicated and caring older adult volunteers, who are the heart of Interages, have made a significant difference in the lives of children.

 What are the benefits of generations working together?